Drink Spiking - From Prevention to Investigation

 DRINK SPIKING SAFETY

-Drink Spikers may add GBH, Valium, Ketamine, and other drugs into drink or even food.
+Drink Spikers may add GBH, Valium, Ketamine, and other even worse drugs into drink or even food.
 This is a “Roofied” drink and may lead to date rape or even worse.
 In a recent large case, a victim was roofied with Fentanyl and that is one drug that can lead to death.

 Drink Spikers are habitual.
 Sometimes they do this for entertainment, and sometimes to create a victim of assault or robbery.
 The dangerous spikers look innocent but do this regularly…and are good at what they do.